 Amangani (which means “peaceful home”) is Amanresorts’ first North American resort.
 Nearly 7,000 feet above sea level, the resort overlooks meadows and grazing land.
 Across the valley is Teton Pass, which divides the Snake River Range from the snow-capped Tetons.
 Fitting seamlessly into its Wild West surroundings, the resort is a vision in sandstone columns and floor-to-ceiling windows, with views of the Teton Mountains.

-The Grill, a 65-seat dining room, is open for breakfast, lunch and dinner.
-A wood-burning fireplace, redwood-panelled walls and ceiling, specially commissioned artwork and window views to the mountains lend a mood of stylish comfort.
-The Grill specializes in creative American cuisine including steaks, chops, seafood and regionally produced organic foods.
+The Grill, a 65-seat dining room, is open for breakfast, lunch, and dinner.
+A wood-burning fireplace, redwood-paneled walls and ceiling, specially commissioned artwork and window views to the mountains lend a mood of stylish comfort.
+The Grill specializes in creative American cuisine including steaks, chops, seafood, and regionally produced organic foods.
 Private dinners and receptions are arranged in the special-occasion room, adjacent to the library and picnic lunches are available.

 - Upgrade on arrival, subject to availability